uiceds/cee-492-project-2025-avengers/cee492_report.typ

   caption: [Spatial distribution of predicted crime hotspots for a sample temporal query (Wednesday, November, 12:00 ±2 h).]
 ) <fig-pred-2>

-For each user-defined query (e.g., “Fridays in July at 20:00 ± 1 hour” or “Wednesdays in November at 12:00 ± 2 hours”), the visualizations display:
+**Examples of these predictions are shown in @fig-pred-1 and @fig-pred-2.** For each user-defined query (e.g., “Fridays in July at 20:00 ± 1 hour” or “Wednesdays in November at 12:00 ± 2 hours”), the visualizations display:

 - Historical crime points within the specified time window (gray)
 - The LA city boundary outline
 - The model’s top predicted hotspot centroids (magenta points)
 - Approximately 1-mile radius highlight zones around each centroid (magenta circles)

 These visualizations demonstrate how predicted hotspot regions shift with time-of-day and season, providing **interpretable and actionable spatial insights** for planning patrols and other safety resources.

 \
 ==== v. *Future Extensions for Hotspot Modeling*

 Potential improvements include:

 - Incorporating exogenous data such as weather, special events, and traffic volume
 - Trying alternative clustering methods (e.g., DBSCAN, Gaussian Mixture Models) for more flexible hotspot shapes
 - Exploring deeper neural networks or ensemble methods for the supervised stage
 - Deploying the model as an interactive tool to support real-time decision-making

+\
 \

 == *Spatial Crime-Risk Modeling with Random Forests and Spatial Accessibility*